 Derry Girls actress Siobhan McSweeney has spoken about the basic lack of knowledge about Ireland amongst the British public, and the issues that has led to regarding their views on Brexit.

-McSweeney, who plays the ever-frustrated and cynical headmistress Sister Michael in the hit comedy series, was speaking to Joe.ie about the ongoing saga of Brexit.
+McSweeney, who plays the ever-frustrated and cynical headmistress Sister Michael in the hit comedy series, spoke to to Joe.ie about the ongoing saga of Brexit in 2019.

 She said: “I don’t think people in Britain understand how fluid the border is between the Republic and Northern Ireland.”